utshomax/postman-docs/src/pages/docs/sending-requests/websocket/work-with-websocket-messages.md

 If you select the **Ack** option, the server will acknowledge that it has received the message.

 You can also add arguments to a Socket.IO connection.
 Select **+ Arg** in the editor pane.
-This opens a sidebar with a new argument that you can use to add the argument's message.
+A sidebar opens with a new argument that you can use to add the argument’s message.
 Hover over an existing argument and select **x** to delete it.
-The workflow to inspect each argument's message is similar.
+The workflow to inspect each argument’s message is similar.

 <img src="https://assets.postman.com/postman-docs/socketio-second-arg.jpg" alt="Socket.IO arguments" width="400px">